sourcegraph/handbook/content/people-ops/expenses.md

 Our accountants prepare unaudited financial statements every month based on the prior month's spending.
 Submitting expenses soon after the month ends simplifies their jobs, makes the financial reports we rely on for planning more accurate, helps @dan track and ensure that each teammate is in compliance with our monthly expense limits, and helps you get your money back faster!

-Any expenses more than 90 days old require approval by @dan.
+Any expenses more than 90 days old require approval by People Ops.

 ## Contractors